bigFin/Prismatic/README.md

 * Bill of materials
 * Design of experiments: CCRD, RSM

+Prismatic was designed and built by **Finlay A.A.
+Small** in association with the the AMP Jones Lab and the Gosling Research institute for Plant Preservation at *The University of Guelph*.

+I make tools that make plant science research easy.

 ### Pay me
 Like what you see?
-* Hire me to make custom research equipment
+* I make custom research equipment
-* Hire me to find the optimal light spectrum
+* I find the optimal light spectrum for your crop
-* Hire me as a consultant for your photobiology needs
+* I consult for your photobiology, plant science, and automation needs

 # Links
 [WeVitro](https://wevitro.com/)